 Welcome to our Website

 Welcome to the Trinity Vicariate website.
-Our Vicariate is comprised of eleven Catholic parishes in Northwest Detroit, Michigan.
+Our Vicariate is comprised of twelve Catholic parishes in Northwest Detroit, Michigan.
 Our parishes are diverse – culturally, racially, and ethnically – yet we share a common bond through faith and the Eucharist.
 As individual parishes, and as a Vicariate, we strive to serve all people in our neighborhoods through outreach, support services, and worship.

 Through this website, you can find information on each of the parishes in our Vicariate, as well as information on events coordinated at the Vicariate level.
 You will also find useful links to news, information, services and programs offered by the Archdiocese of Detroit, the Catholic Church in the United States, and the universal Church.